Andorr/SimpleJavaEditor/README.md

 ```
 javac *.java
 ```
-and then run the Main class.
+and then run the MainClass class.
 ```
-java LogIn/Main
+java LogIn/MainClass
 ```